p2rathod/p2rathod.github.io/_posts/2017-09-05-productmgmtcourse-whatis.md

 There are 5 skills of a Product Manager are:

 - Sales
-- Technology
+- Adjacency (tech and econ)
-- UX
+- UX (and psych)
 - Project Management
 - Data Analysis

-Before we get deeper, we'll first want to look at how this role became critical to software startups.
-This will provide us with the grounding, appreciation, and excitement for the role.
-In the next lecture, we'll review the evolution of product management.
+Hope you can use this as a barometer and framework of how you create demonstrable expertise in product management.